 One visiting Vermont author was Johanna Hurwitz, who has written more than 70 warm, funny and nationally acclaimed books about elementary school age students.
 Mrs. Hurwitz spoke informally to the students in Grades 2-5 about how her ideas for plot and characters develop and often take on a life of their own.
 She takes a long walk every morning, thinking about ways her stories might develop and always carries a notebook to jot down interesting names and incidents that might take root in a new book.
 The importance of the back-and-forth process between editor and writer—and many, many rewrites-- was emphasized.

 Another visiting Vermont author was Sean Plasse, a/k/a Watermelon Tourmaline, who provided our 5th graders with a hugely entertaining presentation on writing, publishing, dyslexia, life, and fishing!
 Mr. Plasse and his brother Matt, a/k/a Hignus Harkaway, wrote The Brothers Plad and the Mystery Trout.
 Here's how they describe their effort: "A Vermont carpenter and banker united in a quest to get boys reading and fishing.
 They have succeeded in their quest, creating the best boys book available."

-Focusing his visit on middle school students was Vermont author Doug Wilhelm, author of The Revealers, True Shoes and many other acclaimed young adult novels.
-Mrs. Richards teaches The Revealers annually to the 6th grade in her Language Arts class; this engaging title focuses on the realities of bullying in middle school, especially how it can be escalated by the proliferation of digital media.
+Focusing his visit on middle school students was Vermont author Doug Wilhelm, author of The Revealers, True Shoes, and many other acclaimed young adult novels.
+Former middle school teacher.
+Mrs. Richards taught The Revealers annually to the 6th grade in her Language Arts class; this engaging title focuses on the realities of bullying in middle school, especially how it can be escalated by the proliferation of digital media.
 With the 1:1 digital device program in middle school, Mr. Wilhelm’s visit helped underscore good digital citizenship as well.